-Referring to the conceptual framework in the research, quantitative methods are used to answer important questions from the research about aspects of the ethical climate that have the biggest role in influencing the felt obligations of account officers in rural banks.
-The Demographics Questionnaire was developed by the researcher to obtain descriptive information about participants.
-Information on participant gender, age, and educational background was included. the demographic questions were presented to participants at the beginning of the survey.
+Referring to the conceptual framework in the research, quantitative methods are used to answer important questions from the research about aspects of the ethical content that have the biggest role in influencing the felt obligations of account officers in rural banks.
+The Demographics Questionnaire was developed by the researcher to obtain descriptive information all put participants.
+Information on participant gender, age, and educational background was included, the demographic questions were presented to participants at 2 he beginning of the survey.
 Demographic data collected were analyzed with descriptive statistics.
 The recruitment of participants was coordinated and collaborated with human resource department in rural banks.
 In this study, the research location was determined to be located in Mengwi District, Badung Regency, Bali Province, with a target population of account officers working at Rural Banks (BPR) in the Mengwi District area, Badung Regency, Bali Province.
 The selection of employees who work at BPR, because BPR is a form of banking institution has launched the empowerment of its employees without exception.
-A questionnaire administered online is distributed through a group or association of account officers working at a rural bank in Mengwi, Badung, Bali.
-Participants who agreed to be a part of this study were given link for online questionnaire to access the five instruments and demographic data.
+A questionnaire administered online is distributed the participants who agreed to be a part of this study were given link for online questionnaire to access the five instruments and demographic data.

-This study uses a quantitative method, which prioritizes the focus of research by referring more to the role of satisfaction and commitment in encouraging the impact of an ethical work climate on lecturer performance.
+This study uses a quantitative method, which prioritize 14 he focus of research by referring more to the role of satisfaction and commitment in encouraging the impact of an ethical work climate on lecturer performance.
 Therefore, the causality model on the impact of the ethical climate dimension on felt obligation was developed in this study.
-This study is also categorized as explanatory research, in which will analyze and prove a causal effect between relationship among variables in model, namely the ethical climate dimension that consist of Law & Rules, Caring, Independence, and Instrumental, while the dependent variable in this model is felt obligation.
+This study is also categorized as explanatory research, in which will analyze and prove a causal effect between relationship among variables in model, namely the ethical climate dimension that consist of Law & Rules, Cang, Independence, and Instrumental, while the dependent variable in this model is felt obligation.
 Higher scores on the ethical dimension subscale represent participants' higher occurrence of reflecting on the moral or ethical issues of their daily life in organization.
-The nature of this research is positivist research, which is quantitative research on the measurement of the constructs that make up the model and analyzing the relationship between one construct and another.
+The nature of this research is positivist research, which is quantitative research on the measurement of the anstructs that make up the model and analyzing the relationship between one construct and another.
 To determine the usefulness of the set of predictor variables for felt obligation, multiple linear regression analysis was used.
 Standard multiple regression was chosen because of the exploratory nature of the study and because there was no prior empirical evidence that was specifically consistent with the model proposed.